zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/dapper.md

 # Dapper

 ## What's Dapper?
-Dapper is a simple object mapper for .NET and own the title of **King of Micro ORM** in terms of speed and is virtually as fast as using a raw ADO.NET data reader.
+Dapper is a simple object mapper for .NET and owns the title of **King of Micro ORM** in terms of speed and is virtually as fast as using a raw ADO.NET data reader.
 An ORM is an Object Relational Mapper, which is responsible for mapping between database and programming language.

-Dapper extend the IDbConnection by providing useful extension methods to query your database.
+Dapper extends the IDbConnection by providing useful extension methods to query your database.

 ## How Dapper Works?
-It is a three step process.
+It is a three-step process.
 - Create an IDbConnection object.
 - Write a query to perform CRUD operations.
-- Pass query as a parameter in Execute method.
+- Pass query as a parameter in the Execute method.

 ## Installation
 Dapper is installed through NuGet: <a href="https://www.nuget.org/packages/Dapper" target="_blank">https://www.nuget.org/packages/Dapper</a>